muritane/coordination-architecture/load-bearing_theory_stack.md

-# Load‑Bearing Stack: A Structural Account of Bounded Execution
+# Load-Bearing Stack: A Structural Account of Bounded Execution

 ## Status and Scope